aces/Loris-MRI/docs/scripts_md/DTI.md

 INPUT:
   - $QCoutdir   : directory that will contain output files
   - $dti\_file   : raw DWI file to be processed
-  - $QCed\_suffix: QCed suffix for QCed nrrd & determine postprocessing filenames
+  - $QCed\_suffix: QCed suffix for QCed NRRD & postprocessing file names
   - $anat       : anatomic T1 file to use for DWI-anat registration

 RETURNS: $DTIrefs{$dti\_file}{'Postproc'} for mincdiffusion postprocessing